 The Slavic Department offers competitive financial aid packages for graduate study.
 Outstanding applicants are eligible for 5-year support packages at a minimum annual stipend of about $18,000, plus health insurance, for a total of about $20,000 yearly or $100,000 in total.
 For more information, contact our Director of Graduate Studies, Edith Clowes, at .

-More on Russian House:
+More on the Russian Apartment: